rantstats/rumble-rants-bookmarklet/README.md

 4. Rumble Rants will be shown in a re-sizeable left sidebar

 Click the checkbox on each rant to mark them as read.
 They will still be shown but will be grayed out.

+### Options

+**Sort Order**

+By default, Rants are displayed Oldest to Newest.
+The order can be changed to Newest to Oldest.

+**Cache**

+By default, Rants and their 'read' state are saved to the browser's local storage.
+To disable this, uncheck "Cache Rants".

+If the cache is enabled, upon loading the Rants for a stream previously viewed, the previous Rants will be shown before showing any new Rants.

+Cached data older than 2 days will be deleted from the browser.

 ## Development